ericsson-iap/python-sample-app/README.md

 > All `userDefinedHelmParameters` are required for successful instantiation of your App.

- **Note:** The `authenticationType` defines the authentication method the sample app will use to communicate with
+`authenticationType` defines the authentication method the App will use to communicate with the platform.

+Set:
+  - `client-x509` for mTLS.
- IAM - set to `client-x509` for mTLS or `legacy-client-secret` for TLS.
+  - `legacy-client-secret` for TLS.

- This parameter is only used to navigate between TLS and mTLS within the app code.
+`authenticationType` is used by the App when retrieving a token.
+If `client-x509` is set, a Security Management Component must be configured in the `AppDescriptor.yaml`.
+Refer to [App Access to REST APIs](#tutorials/app-authentication) for more information.

 ```shell
 curl --cert <PATH_TO_END_ENTITY_CLIENT_CERTIFICATE> --key <PATH_TO_END_ENTITY_CLIENT_KEY> --cacert <PATH_TO_CA_CERTIFICATE> --location --request POST 'https://<eic-host>/app-lifecycle-management/v3/app-instances/<APP_INSTANCE_ID>/deployment-actions' \